 Also Read: An Open Letter to My Mind

-Thousands of words that I write won’t reach anyone.
+Thousands of words I write won’t reach anyone.
 It would take me hours and days and months and years of ass-numbing struggle in a plastic chair in my room, in the company of a switched-off phone, minimal materialistic pleasures, and rejections from publications.

 All of this for what?
-To keep moving towards the meaningful life that I have designed in my head for myself.
+To keep moving towards the meaningful life I have designed in my head for myself.

 Everyone’s reasons are different.
 Some of us want to run marathons.
 Some of us want to be the best coders.
 Some of us want to hike up Kilimanjaro.
 Some of us want to be the best fathers.